Lifailon/multranslate/README.md

     <strong>English</strong> | <a href="README_RU.md">Русский</a>
 </h4>

 A terminal user interface (TUI) based on the [Blessed](https://github.com/chjj/blessed) library for simultaneous text translation using multiple translation sources.
 All sources do not require an access token or other settings.
-Supports **automatic source and target language detection** at the code level between English and Russian (default) and access to **translation history** via [SQLite](https://github.com/WiseLibs/better-sqlite3) (up to 500 queries, after which an automatic cleaning of old values from the history is applied).
+Supports **automatic source and target language** definition at code level between English and any of the [supported languages](#-supported-languages), as well as access to **translation history** via [SQLite](https://github.com/WiseLibs/better-sqlite3) (up to 500 queries, after which the old values from history are automatically cleared).

 ![interface](/image/interface.jpg)